-OSTRUM SRI GLOBAL SUBORDINATED DEBT1
+OSTRUM SRI GLOBAL SUBORDINATED DEBT

-ICE BofA Euro Subordinated Financial Index

-The investment objective of Ostrum SRI Global Subordinated Debt (the "Sub-Fund") is to achieve, over its recommended minimum investment period of 3 years, a performance of 1% over its Reference Index by taking advantage of yields offered by subordinated bonds (or similar securities), issued by private, public, sovereign or supranational issuers, which may be corporate entities and/or financial institutions.

-The Sub-Fund is actively managed.
-Therefore, the Sub-Fund may diverge significantly from its Reference Index in terms of composition and or its level of financial risk.
-The Reference Index + 1% can be used to determine the performance fee that will possibly be levied.

-The Reference Index does not intend to be consistent with the environmental or social characteristics which will be promoted by the Sub-Fund .

-The Sub-Fund's investment strategy consists in selecting mainly subordinated bonds (or similar securities), including contingent convertible bonds which may represent up to 100% of the total assets of the Sub-Fund, issued by companies from around the world.
-The Sub-Fund may not invest more than 5% of its net assets in contingent convertible bonds issued by companies belonging to the BPCE Group.

-The Sub-Fund's main objective is to benefit from bond yields offered by public and/or private issuers, thanks to a selection process, a close monitoring of issuers and of the portfolio daily.
-In order to achieve its investment objective, the selection process is mainly a "bottom-up" approach with a particular focus put in assessing the credit quality of the issuers and structural features of the bonds.
-In addition, the Sub-Fund's delegated investment manager uses a conviction-based management to the global risk exposure and to asset allocation.

-The asset allocation is determined between the main types of subordinations the sub fund aim at having an exposure to.
-These types of subordinations are essentially subordinated and/or deeply subordinated and/or capital securities issued either by financial institutions or by non-financial private corporate issuers also known as hybrid corporate bonds.

-The Sub-Fund may implement the securities selection, the management of the global risk and the asset allocation through various strategies.
-These strategies can be of four kind: Directional strategies, Carry strategies, Special Situations and Global Risk Management strategies.

-Directional Strategies aim at capturing credit market spread directional movements, either upward or downward.
-It consist of buying or selling securities and/or financial derivative instruments to capture the performance of securities or instruments.
-These strategies may focus on credit spreads.
-Directional strategies may also aim at managing the fund global exposure to credit risk.

-Carry strategies aim at capturing yields offered on the credit market with a low level of sensitivity to the direction of credit spreads and through an active management.

-Special Situation strategies aim at capturing yields offered by credit issuers that may experience specific risk through an active management of this credit risk.

-Global Risk Management strategies serve for portfolio construction and risk hedging purpose.
-It aims at adjusting the global exposure of the portfolio to its main risk factors or segments of risk factors such as credit risk, interest rates risk, Interest rates curve risk, FX risk, credit spread volatility risk, credit spread curve risk or other ancillary risks such as correlation to Equity markets' volatility.
-It also aims at managing liquidity risk and therefore, may consist of non-subordinated fixed income securities with low level of credit risk.
+Reference Currency EURO (EUR) Reference Index ICE BofA Euro Subordinated Financial Index Investment Objective Investment objective The investment objective of Ostrum SRI Global Subordinated Debt (the "Sub-Fur over its recommended minimum investment period of 3 years, a performance of 1% of Index by taking advantage of yields offered by subordinated bonds (or similar sec private, public, sovereign or supranational issuers, which may be corporate entitie institutions. over its Reference urities), issued by The Sub-Fund is actively managed.
+Therefore, the Sub-Fund may diverge sig Reference Index in terms of composition and or its level of financial risk.
+The Refe can be used to determine the performance fee that will possibly be levied.
+The Reference Index does not intend to be consistent with the environmental or soc which will be promoted by the Sub-Fund . cial characteristics Investment Policy The Sub-Fund's investment strategy consists in selecting mainly subordinated securities), including contingent convertible bonds which may represent up to 100% of the Sub-Fund, issued by companies from around the world.
+The Sub-Fund ma than 5% of its net assets in contingent convertible bonds issued by companies belor Group. of the total assets y not invest more The Sub-Fund's main objective is to benefit from bond yields offered by public and/ thanks to a selection process, a close monitoring of issuers and of the portfolio achieve its investment objective, the selection process is mainly a "bottom-up" particular focus put in assessing the credit quality of the issuers and structural featu In addition, the Sub-Fund's delegated investment manager uses a conviction-base the global risk exposure and to asset allocation.
+The asset allocation is determined between the main types of subordinations the having an exposure to.
+These types of subordinations are essentially subordinat subordinated and/or capital securities issued either by financial institutions or by no corporate issuers also known as hybrid corporate bonds. daily.
+In order to approach with a ures of the bonds d management to sub fund aim a red and/or deeply The Sub-Fund may implement the securities selection, the management of the g asset allocation through various strategies.
+These strategies can be of four kind: Dire Carry strategies, Special Situations and Global Risk Management strategies.
+Directional Strategies aim at capturing credit market spread directional movemer or downward.
+It consist of buying or selling securities and/or financial derivative instru- the performance of securities or instruments.
+These strategies may focus or Directional strategies may also aim at managing the fund global exposure to credit uments to capture n credit spreads Carry strategies aim at capturing yields offered on the credit market with a low lev the direction of credit spreads and through an active management. el of sensitivity to Special Situation strategies aim at capturing yields offered by credit issuers tha specific risk through an active management of this credit risk. t may experience Global Risk Management strategies serve for portfolio construction and risk hedgin at adjusting the global exposure of the portfolio to its main risk factors or segments of as credit risk, interest rates risk, Interest rates curve risk, FX risk, credit spread vo spread curve risk or other ancillary risks such as correlation to Equity markets' vola f risk factors such platility risk, credi at managing liquidity risk and therefore, may consist of non-subordinated fixed income securities with low level of credit risk.